hagg30/hagg30.github.io/content/project/electronic/index.md

 ![ ](kepco-1.png)

-Developed an XAI solution to detect and interpret abnormal events in power system operation images.
+**Highlights**
-This work enhanced reliability and safety in South Korea's smart grid infrastructure.
+- Developed an XAI solution to detect and interpret abnormal events in power system operation images.

 [Read More](https://www.etnews.com/20210414000101)